Rosa-Devs/.github/profile/README.md

         </a>
     </div>

-## In my opinion, this program can solve these problems and provide people with the most reliable messaging service.
+In my opinion, this program can solve these problems and provide people with the most reliable messaging service.

-# What is this?
+# What we are doing?
-Router this is base of CLI.
-He provide a local http api to communicate with P2P network.
-This will allow me to write a client to a dear person who knows how to interact with the JSON HTTP API.
+We are creating a platform for decentralized messaging that will ensure the safety of its users and the speed of the network.

 <!-- CONTRIBUTING -->